Tips For Selling Your House Fast And At The Best Possible Price

 Make Your Listing Appealing

 When viewing a property through an online portal such as Rightmove or Zoopla, the greatest turn-off is low quality or a poor selection of photos – mainly because it raises more questions about the house than it answers, after all, what are they trying to hide?
-Nearly half of all respondents also found the lack of a floor plan to be a key point that dissuaded them from investigating further.
+Over 20% of all respondents also found the lack of a floor plan to be a key point that dissuaded them from investigating further4.

 Even if there isn’t a slow market, selling a house quickly can still be a very stressful experience.
 Luckily, there are a few things you can do to increase the likelihood of a quick sale:

 - Find an agent who has experience in both your area, and also your style of home.
-When it comes to selling a house, experience matters.
+When it comes to selling a house, experience matters6.

 - Make yourself available as often as possible for any potential viewings.
 While this is easier said than done, the more time you make for those looking at purchasing, the fasting a sale can be achieved.

 - Offer your agent an incentive in regard to commission levels.
-Be clear that if a sale can be achieved in a specified time frame, the greater they will earn.
+Be clear that if a sale can be achieved in a specified time frame, the greater they will earn6.

 - If you have the time, try making a list of all local amenities and their respective distances from your home.
 Many sellers will judge certain areas harshly without ever visiting, so give them a great reason to consider yours.